Have your family photos taken on the beach

 100+ Things To Do when you visit Myrtle Beach

 Head down to Garden City Beach!
-Here you can walk this FREE Garden City Pier.
+Here you can walk the FREE Garden City Pier.
 I think this is the only pier left in the Grand Strand where you you can still walk the pier without a fee.
 You'll find free parking at the bottom of the pier, and under it as well!

 Garden City Beach Pier 1.